indeedeng/proctor/README.md

     The JSON type of this value does not matter.

+#### Deploying New Variables

+When you add a new context variable without a defaultValue to the service configuration, all API users are required to include it on every request.
+Otherwise, the API will return an error.

+To avoid this, before deploying a new context variable, make sure that every user of the API includes that variable in their requests.
+After that, you can safely deploy this service without causing API errors.

 ## API Endpoints

 All API responses are wrapped in a JSON envelope with _data_ and _meta_ fields.